tgen/MARS/README.md

 ## Introduction

 The MMPurityChecker (Multiple Myeloma Purity Checker) is a tool designed to analyze RNAseq data from multiple myeloma tumor samples to assess their purity.
 It is designed for use as a command-line tool.

+## Inputs, Outputs, and Corresponding Flags

+ ### Inputs

+  **Required:**

+   - An input BAM file.
+Corresponds to the `-i` flag as follows: `-i /path/to/input/BAMfile.bam`

+  **Optional:**
+   - The `-b` flag.
+Invoke to build the reference GTF from an input GTF.
+The `-b` flag requires no accompanying directory or file and can be typed alone, but if invoked, it must be used in tandem with the `-g` flag and an input GTF.
+   - A GTF file.
+If absent, the program uses the default GTF in RESOURCE_FILES. **If provided _without_ the `-b` flag invoked, the provided GTF will be used instead of the default.** Corresponds to the `-g` flag as
+     follows: `-g /path/to/input/GTFfile.gtf`
+   - An output path specifying where the output files should go.
+Defaults to current working directory if absent.
+     Corresponds to the `-o` flag as follows: `-o /my/output/path`
+   - A resource directory specifying where the resource files are located.
+Defaults to current working directory if absent.
+     Corresponds to the `-d` flag as follows: `-d /my/resource/path`
+   - A name for the sample.
+Defaults to the name of the input BAM if absent.
+     Corresponds to the `-n` flag as follows: `-n my_sample_name`

+### Outputs

+- Two R plots showing clonality of sample.
+- One text file containing numerical results.
+- One reference GTF (if -b is invoked).

 ## Required Software